Azure/dalec/website/docs/intro.md

 - ✍️ Support for signed packages
 - 🔐 Ensure supply chain security with build time SBOMs, and Provenance attestations

-👉 To get started with building packages and containers, please see [Building with Dalec](build.md)!
+👉 To get started with building packages and containers, please see [Quickstart](quickstart.md)!